mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 ### File Structure

-In this lesson, we will cover the file structure of a MongoDB standalone server.

-This is a list of the files you can expect to find in a data directory of a MongoDB server or standalone process.
+In this lesson, we will cover the file structure of a *MongoDB standalone server*.
+This is a list of the files you can expect to find in a data directory of a *MongoDB server or standalone process*.

-You typically never need to interact with the files in this data folder unless directed to by MongoDB support personnel or through a procedure detailed in our documentation.
+You typically never need to interact with the files in this data folder unless directed to by *MongoDB support personnel* or through a procedure detailed in our documentation.
 None of these files are designed for user access or modification, and modifying them can cause crashes or data loss.
 If you want to explore, please take time to make sure you are performing read functions only.

-Let's take a look at a real MongoDB deployment.

-This group of files here is related to how the WiredTiger storage engine keeps track of information like cluster metadata and WiredTiger-specific configuration options.

-The WiredTiger.lock file acts as a safety.
+Let's take a look at a real *MongoDB* deployment.
+This group of files here is related to how the *WiredTiger* storage engine keeps track of information like *cluster metadata* and *WiredTiger-specific configuration* options.
+The *WiredTiger.lock* file acts as a safety.

-If you ran a second simultaneous MongoDB process and pointed at this folder, the lock file helps prevent that second MongoDB process from starting up.

-If you experience an unclean shutdown such, as the host machine losing power or a crash of some sort, you may find that you cannot start up the MongoD due to this lock file.
+If you ran a second simultaneous *MongoDB* process and pointed at this folder, the lock file helps prevent that second *MongoDB* process from starting up.
+If you experience an unclean shutdown such, as the host machine losing power or a crash of some sort, you may find that you cannot start up the *MongoD* due to this lock file.

-You may be instructed to delete lock files before restarting the MongoD.

-Remember that if you are not guided by MongoDB support or a documented procedure, do not interact with any of these files.

-This next group of files ending in .wt are related to collection and index the data itself.
+You may be instructed to delete lock files before restarting the *MongoD*.
+Remember that if you are not guided by *MongoDB* support or a documented procedure, do not interact with any of these files.
+This next group of files ending in *.wt* are related to collection and index the data itself.

 These are your collection data, and these are your index data.

-MongoDB WiredTiger stores index data as a separate structure from collection data.
+*MongoDB WiredTiger* stores index data as a separate structure from collection data.

 Each collection an index gets its own file.